sk7725/Commandblocks/README.md

 + Key Block
 Produces power if a key is pressed.
 Is not synced in multiplayer.
 Refer [here](https://github.com/Anuken/Arc/blob/v104.6/arc-core/src/arc/input/KeyCode.java) for the list of loggable keys.
++ Transistor
+Cuts power if the node on the marked position has 0 power or less.
++ Logic Gate
+2 node power block that makes its output depend on its entries, using a configurable truth table.
 ## Commands
 `List and description of commands.`
 Commands will fail to work when an error happens, params are invalid , or requirements below are not made.